ohduran/ohduran.github.io/_posts/2018-11-03-blackberry.md

 Like most of my generation, I had a BlackBerry.
 I bought one after one of my colleagues in university acquired one, and, like everyone else, fell for having a small computer in their pockets with which chat all day.
 We even had [that day when BB Messenger was down](https://www.zdnet.com/article/blackberry-issues-statement-over-downed-services/), and it didn't matter.
 Or, on the contrary, it did, because 70 million people had one.

 BlackBerry took over my generation.
-It's private messenger is part of history, as it's believed to be at the core of people's communication in what eventually become the [Arab Spring](https://en.wikipedia.org/wiki/Arab_Spring) of 2010.
+It's private messenger is part of history, as it's believed to be at the core of people's communication in what eventually become 2010's [Arab Spring](https://en.wikipedia.org/wiki/Arab_Spring).
 Part of the reason why I remember my BB fondly is the higher standard on privacy, plus the benefit of not having to deal with highly addictive applications, because there were none that support BlackBerry OS.

 Unfortunately, everything in life is a trade-off.
 [Whatsapp does not support BlackBerry OS anymore](https://www.bbc.com/news/technology-35686613).
 I wouldn't care Facebook to not support it, but Whatsapp, seems to me, it's a deal-breaker.
 I wouldn't be able to communicate with my close friends and my family in the way that I do it now.